eezstreet/SWATEliteForce/README.md

 ### v4.1 ###
 This is a hotfix patch to address some common issues that have been raised.
+- The taunt feature has been improved significantly.
+You now have to be aiming at the target in order to taunt at them.
-- FOV slider no longer freezes the game, and resolution options should now save correctly.
-As a consequence, switching away from video options will now bring up a "Please Wait.." dialogue
+- The FOV slider no longer freezes the game, and resolution options should now save correctly.
+(Review the updated installation instructions if it does not work.)
+Navigating away from the Video Options menu will bring up a "Please Wait..." dialogue as it saves settings.
 - Widescreen improvements; the GUI has been tweaked so that certain widescreen resolutions (mostly 16:9 ones) won't have disappearing elements in the GUI.
-Ultrawide is still unsupported at the moment.
+Ultrawide is still unsupported at the moment and there might be a few issues I missed.
 - Sellers St. Auditorium no longer displays the Colt Carbine text for New Equipment; it displays the UMP text correctly instead.
 - Speech Command Interface improvements:
   * Now distinguishes between "Mark with Lightstick" and "Drop Lightstick" properly
   * Added missing commands: SECURE EVIDENCE, RESTRAIN and all of the LEADER THROW commands.
   * Added a new keybind to the Key Config menu: Toggle Speech Commands.
 This button turns off/on the speech command interface; which is good for streamers.
+  * You can now shout for compliance at civilians, suspects, etc using your voice.
+Try "Police!", "Put your hands up!", "Drop your weapons!" or for roleplay purposes, "Police!
+Search warrant!"
+  * Commands involving "stinger" now use "sting" since this was often confused by the engine for "taser"
+  * Various other misc improvements

 Files modified:
+System/DefSwatGui.ini
+System/SpeechCommandGrammar.xml
 System/SwatGui.ini
 System/transient.int
 Generated code